 Receiving payment from overseas in the form of a cheque can be a slower way to receive cash into your account.
 There's the time it takes for the cheque to get to you in the first place, then you'll usually need to wait for the funds to be cleared.

 Cheques in Australian dollars drawn on an Australian bank generally require three business days to clear.
 If a cheque is drawn in a foreign currency* on an overseas bank, then it can take four to six weeks for (cleared) funds to be received from the drawee bank.
-That said, there may be delays relating to the physical delivery of cheques that are outside your bank’s control, which will not be the case with electronic transfers.
+These delays may relate to the physical delivery of cheques which would be outside your bank’s control, this would not be the case with electronic transfers.

 If you’re concerned about being paid, Westpac can guarantee payment from your customer's bank (assuming certain terms and conditions are met) using an export documentary letter of credit.

 Another service we can provide is to organise the collection of your export proceeds with export documentary collection, which could help free up time for other aspects of your business.
 Please note that export documentary collection is an administration service, and not a guarantee that you will be paid.

 If you pay or receive funds in a foreign currency, a foreign currency transaction account is an option worth considering.